5 things you can do to work smarter, not harder

 3. Be realistic when estimating time

-Introducing time tracking into your daily routine using a tool like the Timeular Tracker can help you see exactly where your time goes.
-Its to-the-minute accuracy and rich analytics lets you easily quantify how much time distractions cost and plan future projects with a higher degree of precision.
+Its to-the-minute accuracy and rich analytics let you easily quantify how much time distractions cost and plan future projects with a higher degree of precision.

 4. Learn to deal with interruptions